1N4B0M9/Bookly/README.md

 &nbsp;

 ## What it does / how does it work?

 &nbsp;&nbsp;&nbsp;....
 &nbsp;

 ## How we built it
-We developed Bookly using .
+We developed Bookly using the Next.js framework and Flask backend which used the openai API and the Google Vision API to parse the images.
 &nbsp;

 ## Challenges we faced and how we tackled it